 “September is the season of abundant harvest and a perfect time to discover what’s growing in your neighbourhood and how to get involved.
 Urban Harvest is a way to meet new people, get outside and connect with nature and where your food comes from and discover some of London's amazing edible gardens,” says Fi McAllister from Capital Growth.

-Over 30 open days will be taking place throughout the festival, with highlights including:
+Over 30 open days will take place throughout the festival, with highlights including:

 - Thursday 23 Sept: Harvest Shop at Surrey Docks Farm